ymz-ncnk/go-serialization-benchmarks/README.md

 - One serializer can have several benchmark results.
 For example, mus can have `mus` and `mus+unsafe` results.
 The last one indicates that the results were obtained with the `unsafe` feature enabled.
+- Unmarshalled data are compared to the original data.

 # List of Features
 Each feature describes a serializer: